Queen Elizabeth II

 There was one question of great concern: who would be squeezing into those pews?
 Tickets were in great demand.
 Members of the congregation were guaranteed a ticket, religious and political leaders from the local community received invitations.
 And then came the rush of requests from all over the city and region.
 So many people felt they had a legitimate reason to be included in the special event, including a former member of the Sunday School honour roll who called from New Jersey expecting a ticket for his attendance as a child.
 Tickets and admission soon got sorted out, along with the roster of ushers.
 The young men who typically acted as ushers had to apply for the job for this special Sunday service and were thrilled when their name was chosen.

 The day Queen Elizabeth II and Prince Philip walked in the front doors was beautiful and sunny, the picture of late June’s magic.
+It was the 28th of June, two days after the official opening of the St. Lawrence Seaway.
 Their wish to be treated like any other member of the congregation was never possible: with guards at the front door, important community members in attendance, streets cut off for the motorcade, and the buzzing excitement that filled the city, it was clear that someone important was in the building.
 Dozens of people gathered outside the church to catch a glimpse of the Royals but only those with tickets were allowed inside.

 The organist and choirmaster at this time was Dr. F. R. C. Clarke who composed an original anthem for the special occasion.
 He conducted the choir with vigor and helped to provide a memorable service.
 When things got slightly behind schedule, Winston Holland, the man selected to manage the collection plates, hurried through the aisles.
 To those who noticed, the slight commotion was very amusing.
 Somebody commented that “the Queen must have been startled to have a collection plate suddenly stuck out in front of her.”